 Have you ever wondered if your personal data is handled ethically when businesses and organizations use AI-powered technologies?
-Many of us have a valid concern with artificial intelligence AI being embraced into our lives and
+Many of us have a valid concern with artificial intelligence AI being embraced into our lives.

 Due to the ever-growing popularity of artificial intelligence (AI), data privacy is an issue that needs to be addressed and understood.
 With the possibilities of AI comes the potential for our personal data to be tracked and used in ways we may not even know about or understand.
 We must all be aware of the interconnectedness of AI and data privacy to ensure that our information is secure and private.